andre-st/goodreads-toolbox/likeminded.md

 The script internally uses a **file-cache** which is busted after 21 days and saves to /tmp/FileCache/.

-You will need to save your Goodreads cookie to the dotfile `.cookie` in the project directory.
-I use Chrome's DevTools Network-view to copy the cookie content.

 ## Observations and limitations